phreeza/manuscript_axon_potentials/doc/manuscript.md

 spikes/s) superimposed with a pulse of heightened spike rate (2000 spikes/s).
 Spike rate and example spike times for the three morphologies are shown at the top.
-Right: gray lines show activity averaged over 40 trials, while the black lines show the analytically determined limit of infinitely many trials.
+Right: gray lines show activity averaged over 40 trials, while the black lines show the low-pass (<1 kHz) component.
 Note that the time scale is different from A-D.
 ](../figs/fig_1_nocsd.pdf){#fig:simpletree}